tmasinga/data-analytics-portfolio/3-Unsupervised-Learning-Predict-Analysis/Readme.md

-# 🧠 Unsupervised Learning Project
+# 🧠 Supervised Learning Project

 This repository contains an end-to-end unsupervised machine learning workflow focused on clustering, dimensionality reduction, and exploratory data analysis.
 The project is built from the `TeamCBB6Notebook.ipynb` notebook and structured for readability, reproducibility, and portfolio presentation.